35 Metaphors for Smart to Highlight Intelligence

 • Example Sentence:

-• “Her memory is as sharp as a razor; she never forgets a detail.”
+• “Her memory is a sharp razor; she never forgets a detail.”

-• “He’s as sharp as a razor when it comes to legal arguments.”
+• “He’s a sharp razor when it comes to legal arguments.”

 11. A diamond in the rough